vam-community/vam-party/USAGE.md

 Commands can be invoked using `party command-name (arguments...)`.
 See below for examples; not every option is documented here.

+Common options:

+- `--vam [vam install folder]` to specify where Virt-A-Mate is installed.
+You can use this if you download `party.exe` in another folder.

 ### `help`

 You can show commands using `party -h`, or help on a specific command using `party command-name -h`.